doanhtu07/vscode-vim-settings/README.md

 ## Resources to learn Vim Motions

-- For some references, I practiced Vim by doing the `vimtutor` on Mac Terminal.
+- For some references, I practiced Vim by doing `vimtutor` on Mac Terminal.
 I think this exists on Windows too.

-- I also watch some parts of the series `Vim as your editor` on Youtbue by `ThePrimeagen`
+- I also watch some parts of the series `Vim as your editor` on Youtube by `ThePrimeagen`